RT banned from Macron events. Is a national ban next?

 The attitude Macron’s campaign has displayed towards RT is simply appalling.
 Few journalistic organisations operating in the modern market place of ideas can really influence an election beyond giving air time to the candidates themselves.

 If giving air time to candidates that many in the MSM wrote off as ‘losers’ is a crime, then RT is guilty.
-I prefer to refer to this as having balance which is the only thing that one could accuse RT’s coverage of the French elections of promulgating.
+I prefer to refer to this as having balance which is the only thing that one could accuse RT of promulgating during its election coverage.

 The question must be asked, if Macron becomes President will he ban RT from France?
 I wouldn’t put it past him to do something like that.
 That sounds a lot like the ‘creeping fascism’ which the MSM associate with Marine Le Pen.
 The irony beggars belief.